beaker-project/beaker-dev-docs/proposals/enhanced-user-groups.rst

 Submission delegates
 ~~~~~~~~~~~~~~~~~~~~

-Users may nominate additional :term:`submission delegates` that are
+Users may nominate additional :term:`submission delegates <submission
-permitted to submit and modify jobs on the user's behalf.
+delegate>` that are permitted to submit and modify jobs on the user's behalf.
-These users will retain job modification privileges only for the
+These users will retain job modification privileges only for the jobs they
-jobs they submit.
+submit.

 General use cases